fortinetsolutions/AWS-CloudFormationTemplates/Templates/Lab/README.md

 	- Select 'Encrypt' next to the 'fgtLOGINinfo' variable
 	- Finally click save in the upper right hand corner of the Lambda console

-If you want to decrypt the ciphertext at a later time, you can do this with the AWS CLI.
+If you want to decrypt the cipher text at a later time, you can do this with the AWS CLI.
 This will allow you to see the original clear text information.
-Make sure you are specifying the same region where the ciphertext was pulled from for proper decryption.
+Make sure you are specifying the same region where the cipher text was pulled from for proper decryption.

-This is an example AWS CLi command where you can simply paste in your ciphertext and run this command on a linux host such as Ubuntu:
+This is an example AWS CLi command where you can simply paste in your cipher text and run this command on ubuntu:

 	aws kms decrypt --ciphertext-blob fileb://<(echo '<paste-encrypted-string-here>' | base64 -d) --region <region-value-here> --output text --query Plaintext | base64 -d